vuejs/docs/src/guide/transitions-enterleave.md

 There are six classes applied for enter/leave transitions.

 1. `v-enter-from`: Starting state for enter.
-Added before element is inserted, removed one frame after element is inserted.
+Added before the element is inserted, removed one frame after the element is inserted.

 2. `v-enter-active`: Active state for enter.
 Applied during the entire entering phase.
-Added before element is inserted, removed when transition/animation finishes.
+Added before the element is inserted, removed when the transition/animation finishes.
 This class can be used to define the duration, delay and easing curve for the entering transition.

-3. `v-enter-to`: **Only available in versions 2.1.8+.** Ending state for enter.
-Added one frame after element is inserted (at the same time `v-enter` is removed), removed when transition/animation finishes.
+3. `v-enter-to`: Ending state for enter.
+Added one frame after the element is inserted (at the same time `v-enter-from` is removed), removed when the transition/animation finishes.

 4. `v-leave-from`: Starting state for leave.
 Added immediately when a leaving transition is triggered, removed after one frame.

 5. `v-leave-active`: Active state for leave.
 Applied during the entire leaving phase.
-Added immediately when leave transition is triggered, removed when the transition/animation finishes.
+Added immediately when a leave transition is triggered, removed when the transition/animation finishes.
 This class can be used to define the duration, delay and easing curve for the leaving transition.

-6. `v-leave-to`: **Only available in versions 2.1.8+.** Ending state for leave.
-Added one frame after a leaving transition is triggered (at the same time `v-leave` is removed), removed when the transition/animation finishes.
+6. `v-leave-to`: Ending state for leave.
+Added one frame after a leaving transition is triggered (at the same time `v-leave-from` is removed), removed when the transition/animation finishes.

 ![Transition Diagram](/images/transitions.svg)